This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Finishing Hand Sewing on Pants

-Trim any excess thread and give the seam a quick check to verify it’s strong and even.
+Once you’ve finished sewing, it’s time to tidy up your work.
+Trim any excess thread and check the seam to make sure it’s secure and even.

 Trimming Excess Thread